Serving Hudson County’s Progressive Jewish Community for Over 150 Years

 201.333.4229 ext.
 0 (leave a message)

 Bob comes to TBE after stints as Administrative Director of Congregation Mt.
 Sinai (Brooklyn Heights), Executive Director of Temple Am Echad (Lynbrook) and Events/Office Manager for Temple Israel of the City of New York.
 Prior to that he was an events manager for two private NYC-based alumni clubs.
 He was also an award-winning editor at DC Comics for a number of years.
-An active alumnus of Purchase College (SUNY) he has been mounting events for them since the late 20th century and was instrumental in making his cohort the highest percentage of contributors to the College.
+An active alumnus of Purchase College (SUNY) he has been mounting events for them since the late 20th century and was instrumental in making his cohort the highest percentage contributors to the College.
 When he was much younger he attended and was a counselor at the URJ’s Eisner Camp in Gt.
 Barrington, MA.
 He has lived happily in Park Slope, Brooklyn with a succession of cats for years and years.

 Vadim Ivanov, Construction Manager